-- be at least 18 years old
+- Be at least 18 years old

-- be a resident of Canada
+- Be a resident of Canada

-- have a mailing address in Ontario that is not a post office box and that is suitable to permit services by registered mail
+- Have a mailing address in Ontario that is not a post office box and that is suitable to permit services by registered mail

-- be authorized by a brokerage to deal or trade in mortgages on its behalf (this means that you need to be hired by a brokerage before you can get your license)
+- Be authorized by a brokerage to deal or trade in mortgages on its behalf (this means that you need to be hired by a brokerage before you can get your license)

-- have successfully completed an approved education program for mortgage agents within two years before he or she applies for the license (this means the REMIC course is valid for two years from the time you pass it; you need to get your license within those two years)
+- Have successfully completed an approved education program for mortgage agents within two years before he or she applies for the license (this means the REMIC course is valid for two years from the time you pass it; you need to get your license within those two years)

-Licenses come up for renewal every two years, with the next renewal on April 1st.
+- Licenses come up for renewal every year (previously every two years), with the next renewal on April 1st.
 To renew, the fee is $841.
-To apply for a new license the fee is $941 for a full year, prorated if applying after April 1st, like this: $100 + (# of months to March 31, 2018 x $30).
+To apply for a new license the fee is $941 for a full year, prorated if applying after April 1st, like this: $100 + (# of months to March 31, 2023 x $70.08).

-For example, if you applied for a license on December 1, 2016 then you would pay an application fee of $100 plus (16 months to March 1, 2018 x $30) = $100 + $841 = $941.
+- For example, if you applied for a license on April 1, 2023 then you would pay an application fee of $100 plus $841 (12 months to April 1, 2024 x $70.08) = $100 + $841 = $941.
 If you were already a mortgage agent you wouldn’t have to pay the application fee, so renewing the license would cost $841.
 FSRA, https://www.fsrao.ca/sites/default/files/2019-06/fee-rule-2019-001-en.pdf

 5. Upgrade to mortgage broker license

 Once you’ve been a licensed mortgage agent for at least two years and have completed the mortgage broker course, you can apply to change your license to a broker.
 The main difference between an agent and broker license is that a broker can supervise mortgage agents and be the Principal Broker (similar to chief compliance officer) of a mortgage brokerage.